d4l3k/cs540-project/README.md

 ## Gradient-Boosted Decision Trees

+(Not too sure about this wording, double check it)

+Gradient boosted decision trees is a mixture of shallow decision trees, where the mixture itself is optimized using the gradient of the loss function (2).
+This is like a more informed kernel trick, but an interesting generalization of it to "weak learners" rather than just some Gaussian basis function.

 # Citations

 1. Bergstra, James S., et al. "Algorithms for hyper-parameter optimization."
    Advances in neural information processing systems.
 2011.

+2. Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine."
+Annals of statistics (2001): 1189-1232.